 Phantom vehicles involved in single-car accidents often involve careless or reckless driving behaviors.
 The at-fault driver may ignore the rules of merging and force a vehicle off the side of the road or may purposefully drive a vehicle off the roadway.
 If an injured driver can prove the phantom vehicle caused the incident using eyewitness information or another form of acceptable evidence, uninsured and underinsured motorist coverage may cover the resulting injuries.

 If you were a pedestrian involved in an accident in Seattle, seek help from Greg Colburn.
 He can help you take the next step if you were struck by an uninsured driver.

 In hit and run accidents, insurance coverage may play out differently depending on whether or not police apprehend the at-fault driver.
 If you cannot identify the driver, physical evidence of the accident and eyewitness information may provide sufficient support for the claim.

 Pursuing an Uninsured/Underinsured Accident Claim

 Uninsured and underinsured motorist cases often involve lengthy insurance investigations and negotiations.
 Many of these cases involve insurers who will do everything they can to lower their total payout after an accident.
 To protect your right to compensation, consider speaking to a Seattle personal injury lawyer at Colburn Law who specializes in uninsured and underinsured accident claims.
-From collecting evidence to protecting a client’s rights under the terms of uninsured/underinsured motorist coverage, your Coburn Law Seattle attorney can help you navigate the complex and confusing nature of uninsured and underinsured accident claims in Seattle.
+From collecting evidence to protecting a client’s rights under the terms of uninsured/underinsured motorist coverage, your attorney at Colburn Law can help you navigate the complex and confusing nature of uninsured and underinsured accident claims in Seattle.
 Explore your options today.